j2commerce/guide/apps/quantity-dropdown.md

 Dropbox : Choosing this option will display quantity box in dropdown type.
 Default : Choosing this option will display default quantity box.

-**Pre-defined quantity \(in a comma seperated format\)** The quantity dropdown would render the quantity values entered here.
+**Pre-defined quantity \(in a comma separated format\)** The quantity dropdown would render the quantity values entered here.
 You could enter the values in a comma \(,\) separated format.
 For example: 10,20,30,40,50

 **Restrict the display of the dropdown to selected user groups?**